jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (1) A student aged 16 and above, or the parent of a student aged under 16, may ask the principal to release the student from tuition in a particular class or subject.
 (1A) A request under subsection (1) must be made in writing, and at least 24 hours before the start of the tuition.
 (1B) This section applies only to students enrolled at a State school that is not an integrated school.
-(2) Unless satisfied that—the principal shall not release the student.
+(2) Unless satisfied that— the principal shall not release the student.
   (a) the parent or student (as the case may be) has asked because of sincerely held religious or cultural views; and (b) the student will be adequately supervised (whether within or outside the school) during the tuition,— (3) Upon receiving a request from a parent under subsection (1), the principal must, before agreeing to release the student, take all reasonable steps to find out the student's views on the matter.
-(4) Subject to subsection (2), the principal shall release the student from the tuition and (if the student is to be supervised outside the school) let the student leave the school during the tuition unless satisfied, in the light of—that it is inappropriate to do so.
+(4) Subject to subsection (2), the principal shall release the student from the tuition and (if the student is to be supervised outside the school) let the student leave the school during the tuition unless satisfied, in the light of— that it is inappropriate to do so.
   (a) the student's age, maturity, and ability to formulate and express views; and (b) any views the student has expressed,—
 (5) Nothing in this section limits or affects section 79 of the Education Act 1964.